stefanborghys/java-concurrency/README.md

 ## Thread Interference

 Interference happens when two operations, running in different threads, but acting on the same data, interleave.
 This means that the two operations consist of multiple steps, and the sequences of steps overlap.

+example: be.seriousbusiness.java.concurrency.synchronization.ThreadInterferenceExample

 source: [http://docs.oracle.com/javase/tutorial/essential/concurrency/interfere.html](http://docs.oracle.com/javase/tutorial/essential/concurrency/interfere.html)